mendersoftware/mender-artifact/Documentation/artifact-format-v3.md

     ]
   }
   ```
-  The `payloads` attribute is expected to be in the same order as the original in
+  The `payloads` attribute is expected to be in the same order as the original
-  `header.tar.gz`, and will override it.
+  in `header.tar.gz`, and will override it.
+An empty string can be used to
+  disable overriding for that entry, which may be necessary in order to get
+  indexing right if some entries are overriden, but not all.

 * `type-info` file with `artifact_depends` and `rootfs_image_checksum`:
   ```